floragunncom/search-guard-docs/_content/_docs_signals/triggers.md

 * Each trigger is executed on exactly one node at a time
   * You can specify node filters to define on which nodes Signals Alerting should run
 * Triggers created in different tenants will not interfere with each other
-  * This applies only when you are using [Multi Tenancy](elasticsearch-alerting-security-multi-tenancy).
+  * This applies only when you are using [Multi-Tenancy](elasticsearch-alerting-security-multi-tenancy).

 ## Time zones